-Current linear regression models for intervals use different \emph{reference points}, such as the regressors' center values, their lower and upper bounds, or both their center and range (width), to estimate the interval-valued regressand~\cite{souza2017parametrized}.
-All earlier interval regression approaches~\cite{billard2000regression,billard2002symbolic,neto2008centre} risk `flipping' the interval bounds or generating a negative interval range, and thus breaking mathematical coherence (i.e., the value of the left endpoint is greater than the value of the right endpoint, violating the definition of the interval).
-The more recent approaches~\cite{neto2010constrained,wang2012linear,sun2015linear,souza2017parametrized} impose either positivity restrictions on parameters or design the regression model so as to ensure that the lower bound does not exceed the upper bound.
-For instance, Neto and Carvalho~\cite{neto2010constrained} apply the Lawson and Hanson's algorithm (LHA)~\cite{lawson1974}, Wang et al.~\cite{wang2012linear} use Moore’s linear combination~\cite{moore1966interval}, and Souza et al.~\cite{souza2017parametrized} the Box-Cox transformation~\cite{box1964analysis} to guarantee mathematical coherence.
+Current linear regression models for intervals use different \emph{reference points}, such as the regressors' center values, their lower and upper bounds, or both their center and range (width), to estimate the IV regressand~\cite{souza2017parametrized}.
+Earlier interval regression approaches~\cite{billard2000regression,billard2002symbolic,neto2008centre} risk `flipping' the interval bounds, respectively generating a negative interval range, thus breaking mathematical coherence (i.e., violating the definition of interval).
+The more recent approaches~\cite{neto2010constrained,wang2012linear,sun2015linear,souza2017parametrized} impose either positivity restrictions on parameters, or design the regression model so as to ensure that the lower bound does not exceed the upper bound.
+For instance, Neto and Carvalho~\cite{neto2010constrained} apply the Lawson and Hanson algorithm (LHA)~\cite{lawson1974}, Wang et al.~\cite{wang2012linear} use Moore’s linear combination~\cite{moore1966interval}, and Souza et al.~\cite{souza2017parametrized} the Box-Cox transformation~\cite{box1964analysis} to guarantee mathematical coherence.
 Although Sun and Ralescu~\cite{sun2015linear} consider positivity restrictions on parameters in their model setting, they do not provide a method to maintain these restrictions.
-A detailed review and analysis of these models is provided in Section~\ref{sec:background} and the issue is discussed throughout the paper.
+A detailed review and analysis of these models is provided in Section~\ref{sec:background} and the general issue is discussed throughout the paper.